ygorcosta/wedeploy.com/node/electric/src/pages/blog/investing-in-the-team-is-investing-in-the-product/index.md

 All the details were prepared, the agenda was set, and the team began to arrive.
 This is what we had planned.

-- **Pre-Retreat:** Two days at a beach house set aside for the team to get to know each in a relaxed environment.
+- **Pre-Retreat:** Two days at a beach house in Oceanside set aside for the team to get to know each in a relaxed environment.
 - **Talks/Workshops:** Two days of skill sharing and presentations to enlighten fellow team members about what we have been working on.
-- **Mini Sprint:** One day to collaborate in the same room, smash bugs, and blitz-develop a few new features.
+- **Mini Sprint:** Two days to collaborate in the same room, smash bugs, and blitz-develop a few new features.
-- **Brainstorming:** Two days to put our minds together, share ideas, and focus on how our team can achieve more together in 2018.
+- **Brainstorming:** One day to put our minds together, share ideas, and focus on how our team can achieve more together in 2018.

 Between all of that, we had many walks to the local coffee shops, tasty meals together, and recreational activities in sunny LA.

 <figure>
   <img src="/images/blog/post-20--1.jpg" alt="Working together">